Teriks/TinkerRetroPie/README.md

 release image and installer tarball.
 The following steps will create an installer using the latest software versions, which may or may not be tested.

-The instructions on flashing the image and running the TinkerRetroPie installer below are still relevant for installing the resulting artifacts.
+The instructions on flashing the image and running the TinkerRetroPie installer script below are still relevant for installing the resulting artifacts.

+When you use the installer tarball from the reproduced release however, the entire install will be automated with no dialogs.

 ---